redwoodjs/redwoodjs-com-archive/docs/testing.md

 })
 ```

 Jest lets us be very clear about our subject in the first argument to the `describe()` function, letting us know what we're testing.
-Note that it's just a string and doesn't have to be exactly the same as the function/class you're testing but usually is for clarity.
+Note that it's just a string and doesn't have to be exactly the same as the function/class you're testing (but usually is for clarity).

 Likewise, each test is given a descriptive name as the first argument to the `it()` functions ("it" being the subject under test).
 Functions like `expect()` and `toEqual()` make it clear what values we expect to receive when running the test suite.
 If the expectation fails, Jest will indicate that in the output letting us know the name of the test that failed and what went wrong (the expected and actual values didn't match, or an error was thrown that we didn't expect).

-Jest also has a nicer output than our cobbled together test runner using `console.log`:
+Jest also has a nicer output than our cobbled-together test runner using `console.log`:

 ![image](https://user-images.githubusercontent.com/300/105783200-c6974680-5f2a-11eb-98af-d1884ecf2f99.png)